 Greening Milwaukee is a non-profit organization dedicated to the development and preservation of trees.
 In the 1960s the city of Milwaukee lost over 200,000 trees to the Dutch Elm epidemic.
 Although many trees on public property were replanted, many on private property were not.

 Trees currently make up just 16% of the city’s canopy cover.
 The organization’s goal is to increase canopy coverage to 40%.
 Greening Milwaukee re-establishes urban greenery by working with community groups and individual citizens to plant hundreds of trees throughout the spring and fall.

 Click Here to read about the history of the Urban Forest.

 The Adopt-a-Tree Initiative provides free trees to urban homeowners who agree to learn tree planting, care, and maintenance techniques.
-If homeowners are unable to plant trees, volunteers often assist in the process.
-Trees are usually planted in the spring or fall.
-Environment and location are considered before a specific species is recommended for planting.
+Bare Root Trees are usually available in the spring and are typically an oak tree variety.
+Click here for more information on the Adopt-a-Tree Initiative.